Pylojacquesidae: Pylojacquesia

-Lemaitreopsis holmi
+Lemaitreopsis

-Lemaitreopsis holmi was described in 2007, based on a single female collected on September 20, 1986, at 22°40.39′S 167°41.39′E near the Isle of Pines, New Caledonia.
-The genus name Lemaitreopsis commemorates Rafael Lemaitre of the Smithsonian Institution, while the specific epithet commemorates the malacologist George P. Holm.
+Lemaitreopsis is monotypic, the sole species being Lemaitreopsis holmi.
+It was described in 2007, based on a single female collected on September 20, 1986, at 22°40.39′S 167°41.39′E near the Isle of Pines, New Caledonia.
+The genus name Lemaitreopsis commemorates Rafael Lemaitre of the Smithsonian Institution, while the specific name commemorates the malacologist George P. Holm.
 The holotype is kept at the Muséum national d'histoire naturelle in Paris.